Kids love playing party games and we have compiled a list of easy kids party games that are loads of fun to play and also budget-friendly.

 Wrap the main prize with wrapping paper.
 Continue adding wrapping layers and include a small treat with each layer.
 Have all guests sit in a circle and pass the parcel around to music.
 When the music stops the person holding the parcel unwraps a layer until all the layers are removed.
 You can also use a ‘parcel box’ instead and fill with treats and kids choose a prize from the box when the music stops on them.
 Easy to use your own box or purchase an electronic Pass the Parcel box.

 Each player needs a donut.
 You can tie them all on to one big piece of string or ribbon or tie and hang up individually.
 Contestants then have to try and eat their donut using only their mouths, no hands allowed.
 First one to finish their donut wins.

 3. Marshmallow Pick Up

-Empty a packet of mini marshmallows in the center of the table.
-Give all guests a noodle box and a set of chop sticks.
+Empty a packet of mini marshmallows on the center of the table.
+Give all guests a noodle box and a set of chopsticks.
 See who can pick up the most marshmallows with their chopsticks.

 4. Bobbing For Apples

 Fill some small tubs with water and add a few apples to each.
 Contestants then kneel down and hold their hands behind their backs.
 It is then a race to see who can pull out an apple in their mouth/teeth without using their hands.
 (Close adult supervision is obviously required for this game!)